LabMonti/SMAUG-Toolbox/README.md

 This software package contains a suite of graphical analysis tools for analyzing single molecule distance/conductance breaking trace data, including Segment Clustering as described in Bamberger et al. 2020 (https://doi.org/10.1021/acs.jpcc.0c03612).

-Major update May 2021: a new and powerful suite of grid-based analysis tools, described in Bamberger et al. 2021 (link), is now integrated into this software package.
+Major update May 2021: a new and powerful suite of grid-based analysis tools, described in Bamberger et al. 2021 (https://arxiv.org/abs/2105.13521), is now integrated into this software package.

 New users should start by reading the "START_HERE.pdf" document found in SMAUG-Toolbox/Documentation.